 Some things in life go great together, such as peanut butter and jelly, Donny and Marie, and even stocks & options.
-The same applies to your securities (stocks & options) and futures account, but since futures are not securities, they are separated.
-Futures are legally binding agreements between two parties and are handled differently than a typical portfolio of stocks & options.
+The same applies to your securities (stocks & options), futures account, and cryptocurrency account.
+However, since futures and cryptocurrencies are not securities, they are separated from your securities account held at our clearing firm, Apex Clearing.
+Since futures and digital currencies are completely different asset classes, they are handled differently than a typical portfolio of stocks & options.

-You are probably wondering why futures and securities accounts need separation in the first place?
-Futures and securities clear differently.
-Equity and equity options cleared through our clearinghouse, Apex Clearing Corp.
-Meanwhile, futures and options on futures clear through a futures commission merchant, widely known in the industry as an FCM. tastyworks’ FCM is FCStone, and they handle the clearing of all futures trading.
+You are probably wondering why your futures or cryptocurrency account needs to be separated from your securities account in the first place?
+In short, cryptocurrencies and futures clear differently from securities.
+Equity and equity options cleared through our clearinghouse, Apex Clearing.
+Meanwhile, cryptocurrency trades clear through our cryptocurrency custodian, Zero Hash.
+Although you may be placing cryptocurrency trades through tastyworks, Zero Hash facilitates those trades.
+Lastly, futures and options on futures clear through a futures commission merchant, widely known in the industry as an FCM. tastyworks’ FCM is StoneX (formerly known as FCStone), and they handle the clearing and custody of all futures trading.

 Fund handling between accounts